Azure-Samples/enterprise-data-sharing/3-data-sharing-exploration/README.md

     mapped to security logins and db users in Synapse so that the access is aligned accordingly.
 The 3 Security groups are created at the time of the deployment and they are used by default on the Security basic module.

+Initial Setup detailed instructions can be found [here](#running-the-initial-setup).

 ## Data Ingestion